zedMar65/music-player/README.md

 ﻿# Music Player

-This is a project made by two high school students as their music class project.
+This project was created by two high school students as their music class project.

-The program allows you to simply create music by creating note blocks and dragging them around in different semitone positions.
+The program allows you to create music by creating note blocks and dragging them around in different semitone positions.

-It also includes a music converter that allows to easily generate data for the player from musical letter notation and more.
+It also includes a music converter that easily generates data for the player from musical letter notation and more.

 ## Usage

-1) Download the project (and unzip if needed)
+1. Download the project (and unzip if needed).
-2) Open index.html with your favourite browser
+2. Open `index.html` with your favorite browser.
-3) Enjoy
+3. Enjoy.

 ## Examples

-All examples are in [examples folder](examples/).
-In order to try it, you haveto copy data from the files and import them in the player.
+All examples are in the [examples folder](examples/).
+To try them, copy data from the files and import them into the player.

 ## License